 Study finds 129,000 Chicago children under 6 have been exposed to lead-contaminated water

-CHICAGO (CBS) -- A study released Monday estimated that about 129,000 Chicago children under 6 have been exposed to lead in drinking water.
+CHICAGO (CBS) -- A disturbing study finds two-thirds of children under the age of 6 are estimated to have been exposed to lead through their drinking water.

-The study, published in the journal JAMA Pediatrics, found that 68 percent of children 6 and under in Chicago have been exposed to lead-contaminated drinking water – and 19 percent of those children use unfiltered tap water as tehri primary source of drinking water.
+The study, published in the journal JAMA Pediatrics, found that 68% of children 6 and under in Chicago – a total of 129,000 – have been exposed to lead-contaminated drinking water.
+The study also found that 19% of those children use unfiltered tap water as their primary source of drinking water.

 Investigators used a retrospective assessment of lead exposure based on 38,385 household lead tests collected from January 2016 until September 2023.
 The information was publicly available from Department of Water Management records.

-Machine learning and microsimulation were then used to estimate childhood lead exposure citywide, the study said.
+The study said machine learning and microsimulation were used to estimate childhood lead exposure citywide.

-The study defined water to be contaminated if the majority of the tests within a census block had 1 part per billion or more of lead concentration on the second draw.
-This value was chosen on the grounds that no amount of lead in drinking water at all is considered safe, and because 1 ppb is the limit for detection in lead water tests.
+The study defined water to be contaminated if most of the tests within a census block had 1 part per billion or more lead concentration on the second draw.
+This value was chosen because no amount of lead in drinking water at all is considered safe and because one ppb is the limit for detection in lead water tests.

 The study warned that increased blood lead levels in children can cause cognitive development deficits and other health hazards.